TryGhost/Ghost/README.md

 If you're a theme, app or core developer, or someone comfortable getting up and running from a `git clone`, this method is for you.

 If you clone the GitHub repository, you will need to build a number of assets using grunt.

+Please do **NOT** use the master branch of Ghost in production.
+If you are using git to deploy to production, please use the latest [release](https://github.com/TryGhost/Ghost/releases) or the [stable](https://github.com/TryGhost/Ghost/tree/stable) branch which contains the latest release.

 #### Quickstart: